awsdocs/aws-snowball-developer-guide/doc_source/specifications.md

 ![\[QSFP+\]](http://docs.aws.amazon.com/snowball/latest/developer-guide/images/qsfp.png)

 **RJ45**
 This port provides 1Gbase\-TX/10Gbase\-TX operation\.
 It is connected via UTP cable terminated with a RJ45 connector\.
+Compute optimized devices have two RJ45 ports\.

 1G operation is indicated by a blinking amber light\.
 1G operation is not recommended for large\-scale data transfers to the Snowball Edge device, as it dramatically increases the time it takes to transfer data\.